Difference Between ACH and Wire Payment

 1. ACH (Automated Clearing House) is a batch processing system for electronic financial transactions, with transactions grouped and processed at specified intervals; wire payments are electronic fund transfers sent through a network of banks or transfer agents, providing near-instant and irrevocable transfers.

-2. ACH transactions are generally lower in cost but slower in processing time, while wire payments offer speed and finality but come with higher fees.
+2. ACH transactions are lower in cost but slower in processing time, while wire payments offer speed and finality but come with higher fees.

 3. Both ACH and wire payments facilitate electronic fund transfers.
 Still, ACH is more suitable for everyday transactions and recurring payments, whereas wire payments are ideal for time-sensitive, high-value transfers that require immediate settlement.